EmilLuta/wLisp/README.md

 # wLisp
 A very opinionated kind of lisp.
-Just fun
+For fun in the evenings.

 ### Dependencies
 1. editline